-Marathon Oil Permian, LLC is proposing to construct, drill, operate, and plug thirty-two (32) oil and gas wells.
-To drill and maintain the proposed wells with a closed-loop system, two well pads would be needed.
-Marathon Oil Permian, LLC would take about 30 days to drill a proposed well.
+Matador Production Company is proposing to construct, drill, operate, and plug fifteen horizontal oil and gas wells.
+Matador Production Company would take about 30 days to drill a proposed well.
 The proposed wells would be drilled within 3 years.
 All well pad areas not needed for production would be reclaimed by removing the mineral material layer, recontouring the area, spreading the stockpiled topsoil, and seeding the area with BLM-approved seed mix.
 Figure 2.1, below, shows the location of the proposed wells and well pads.